dialog

 Description

-The <dialog> element provides a native way to create modal dialogs and pop-up windows.
-It handles complex accessibility requirements automatically, including focus trapping, ESC to close, and proper ARIA semantics.
+The <dialog> element provides a native way to create modal dialogs, confirmation prompts, and slide-in drawer panels.
+It handles complex accessibility requirements automatically: focus trapping, ESC to close, role="dialog", and inert background.

 There are two ways to open a dialog: